Major Bludd: Marvel Comics

 Major Bludd's first appearance was in issue #15, in which Cobra Commander hires Bludd to kill Destro, fearing that Destro would try to usurp the commander's authority.
 The Baroness, who was in love with Destro, foils the attempt.
 Afterward, he makes an escape.
 Pursued by Grand Slam and Stalker, Bludd takes a bus and its passengers hostage.
-Grand Slam manages to go into the bus and subdue him.
+Grand Slam manages to get into the bus and subdue him.
 Taken to the Bethesda Naval Hospital for treatment, Bludd attempts to escape by taking a nurse hostage, but is apprehended by an injured Hawk and brought to Joe headquarters.
 In issue #19, he escapes during a Cobra attack on Joe Headquarters and leaves behind the Cobra Trooper known as Scar-Face.
 During the escape, he shoots and kills General Flagg, the Joe's original commanding officer.
 He remains in Cobra employment despite Destro's knowledge of his attempted murder.
 Bludd eventually leaves Cobra to resume his career as a mercenary.
 Bludd has no contact with Cobra for the next few years, except a brief period where he poses as Destro to infiltrate Destro's Scottish castle.
 Later, he is hired by a corrupt General to kill Snake Eyes, who is trying to rescue an American prisoner in a Borovian gulag, but chooses not to carry out the assassination after the American prisoner is killed.